Protective Order Hearings

 - We talk with the petitioner’s attorney about other ways to address the petitioner’s concerns.
-The protective order is a drastic remedy that should be reserved for only the most serious cases that involve a true threat of violence.
-Injunctions should not be used to harass the respondent or gain an advantage in a divorce or child custody case.
+The protective order is a drastic remedy that should be reserved for only the most serious cases that involve a true act of violence or threat of violence.

 Domestic violence injunctions are serious matters with serious consequences that can last a lifetime including:

 - Any restraining order is a public record that can be uncovered by employers during the most basic background search which can impact your ability to get a job for the rest of your life;

 - That record and the allegations made by the petitioner can never be sealed or expunged even if the judge finds the allegations to be unfounded after a hearing;

 - While the injunction is in effect, you lose certain civil rights, including the right to possess a firearm;

 - You might be ordered to get a psychological examination and complete any recommended follow-up treatment;